brittkorycki/GoldBadgeChallenge/README.md

 *Green Plan:
   Insurance employee needs to be able to create, update and delete a car by whether it is gas, electric or hybrid and put them into a list by type.

+ *Greeting:
+  Insurance company needs to be able to create, update and delete a customer and auto send an "email" to them based on whether they are a past, potentional or current customer.
+They should also be able to see a list of customers.